tanishqdayma/Ecommerce-Sentiment-Analysis-and-Review-Processing/README.md

 This project strives to conduct an in-depth exploration of an e-commerce platform by leveraging a supplied dataset.
 This dataset contains details concerning products, brands, categories, customer reviews, and pertinent information.
 The overarching goal of this project is to unearth insightful revelations about customer patterns, trending products, seller efficacy, customer contentment, and holistic platform performance, employing an array of data analysis methods.

-Here's the lineup of technologies featured in this venture, all accessible on GitHub:
+Here's the lineup of technologies featured in this project:

 Python: The analytical powerhouse for data manipulation and exploration.
 Pandas: A tool to efficiently handle and analyze data.